Novation Digital Music Systems: Novation in the 2010s

 Circuit (2015) is a multi-part groovebox sequencer, featuring two synth engines (derived from the MiniNova) and a four part sample based drum machine.
 It consists of a 4x8 sequencer/note grid, 8 knobs and is battery-powered.

+MoroderNova (2015) is a limited-edition version of the MiniNova synthesiser, released in collaboration with legendary producer Giorgio Moroder.
+Launched in 2015, it features the same powerful synth engine as the MiniNova, with three oscillators per voice, 18-voice polyphony, and a wide range of modulation and effects.
+The MoroderNova comes preloaded with a bank of signature sounds inspired by Moroder’s iconic work, and features a distinctive silver design with custom branding.

-Peak (2017) is a digital / analogue hybrid synthesizer with a unique oscillator architecture designed by Chris Huggett, based on FPGA technology.
+Peak (2017) is a digital / analogue hybrid synthesiser with a unique oscillator architecture designed by Chris Huggett, based on FPGA technology.
 The Peak has eight voices of polyphony: three FPGA oscillators per voice plus an independent noise source.
 While the oscillators are digital, the filter is analog, as are the distortion circuits (consisting of pre- and post-filter overdrive and a separate overdrive affecting the composite output).

-Circuit MonoStation (2017) is an Analogue Paraphonic Synthesizer in the Circuit family.
+Circuit Mono Station (2017) is an Analogue Paraphonic synthesiser in the Circuit family.
 It uses a similar 4x8 grid but has more control knobs for specific parameters of the synth engine.
 Its two oscillators can be sequenced together or used paraphonically (a variation on Duophony, where each oscillators pitch can be played separately, but uses only one master amp envelope).